pspeter/autohell/README.md

 `autohell` controls your monitor's brightness ("hell" means bright in German) automatically.
-For now, it keeps your monitor at 60% brightness during the day, and then slowly dims your monitor starting at 7 PM and ends at 5% brightness at 9 PM.
+For now, it keeps your monitor at 60% brightness during the day, and then slowly dims your monitor starting at 7 PM and ends at 5% brightness at 9:30 PM.
 Why these values?
 Because I like them.
-Yes, these values are currently not configurable.
+These values are currently not configurable.
 PR's welcome :)

 If you change your monitors brightness at any time through any other means, autohell will stop doing anything for 3 hours (or until you restart it).